Wellness and Nutrition

 I wouldn't be a real nutritionist if I didn't share whole food sources of nutrients, would I?

-As always, I encourage a food-first approach to your health, especially during pregnancy.
+As always, I encourage a food-first approach from a balanced diet to your health, especially during pregnancy.
+While I don't believe it's totally possible to get all your prenatal/postnatal mineral needs from a healthy diet alone, it's a very important piece of the puzzle.
 If that's where you want to start with your electrolytes, here's some of my favorite food sources of electrolytes:

 Bone broth